swiftlang/swift-evolution/proposals/0400-init-accessors.md

 }
 ```

+### Restrictions

+A property with an `init` accessor can only be declared in the primary
+declaration of a type.

 ## Source compatibility

 `init` accessors are an additive capability with new syntax; there is no impact on existing source code.